burlinson/AI/_posts/2025-12-13-Quantum-Computing.md

 mathjax: false
 author: Tony Burlinson
 ---
 On October 22, 2025 Google crossed a threshold that scientists have been chasing for decades: The first verified quantum advantage.
-Using its 105 qubit Willow processor and a new algorithm called Quantum Echoes, Google completed a simulation in two hours that would take the world’s next fastest supercomputer more than three years.
+Using its 105 qubit Willow processor and a new algorithm called Quantum Echoes, Google completed a simulation in 2 hours that would take the fastest supercomputer more than 3 years.

 Although that’s an amazing achievement, is not just about speed.
 Google’s Willow processor represents an entirely new class of computation.